-With effect as of March 1, 2022, the service agreement with Prof. Özlem Treci, M.D.
+With effect as of March 1, 2022, the service agreement with Prof. Özlem Türeci, M.D.
 (Chief Medical Officer (CMO)) was renewed until May 31, 2025.
 With effect as of April 1, 2022, the service agreement with Sean Marett (Chief Business Officer (CBO) and Chief Commercial Officer (CCO)) was renewed until December 31, 2024.
-The short-term and long-term incentive compensation provided for by the extended term of the service agreements is in line with the provisions of the original terms and those of our other Management Board members as described in further detail in Note 17 to our audited consolidated financial statements included in our Annual Report on Form 20-F as of and for the year ended December 31, 2021 and has been reflected when accounting for the share-based payment arrangements during the three and six months ended June 30, 2022.
+The short-term and long-term incentive compensation provided for by the extended term of the service agreements is in line with the provisions of the original terms and those of our other Management Board members as described in further detail in Note 17 to our audited consolidated financial statements included in our Annual Report on Form 20-F as of and for the year ended December 31, 2021 and has been reflected when accounting for the share-based payment arrangements during the three and nine months ended September 30, 2022.

 In May 2022, the allocation date, phantom options equivalent to the number of options the Management Board members would have been entitled to receive for the 2022 year were allocated under the Management Board Grant which led to a modification from equity-settled to cash-settled share-based payment arrangement and a reclassification of €3.5 million between equity and non-current other liabilities.
-The awards are expected to be granted to the Management Board via individual grant agreements which will outline specific terms relating to the exercise of the Phantom Options.
-Those agreements will include the provisions that are in line with general provisions of our Management Board Grant as outlined in our Annual Report on Form 20-F as of and for the year ended December 31, 2021.
+The awards were granted to the Management Board via individual grant agreements during the three months ended September 30, 2022, which outline specific terms relating to the exercise of the Phantom Options.
+Those agreements include the provisions that are in line with general provisions of our Management Board Grant as outlined in our Annual Report on Form 20-F as of and for the year ended December 31, 2021.
 The rights to receive options in future years remain determined as equity-settled, share-based payment arrangements.